To add content, ask questions.

 - Verb Types

-A comprehensive overview of the different types of verbs in English grammar, including action, linking, auxiliary, modal, transitive, intransitive, and more.
+An overview of different verb types in English grammar, including action, linking, and auxiliary verbs.

 - Regular Verbs